primetime00/memory_hack/README.md

 ## Installation
 ### Windows
 From Windows, a powershell command can be run to download the installer script.
-This script will grab the code from the repository and optionally set up Mem Manip as a service.
+This script will grab the code from the repository and optionally set up Memory Hack as a service.
-1. Create a directory where Mem Manip should be installed.
+1. Create a directory where Memory Hack should be installed.
 2. Run the powershell command to get the code.
 ```
 powershell -Command "(new-object System.Net.WebClient).DownloadFile('https://github.com/primetime00/memory_hack/raw/master/app/patches/win_install.py','install.py')"